subhaminion/linux-cheatsheet/docs/less.md

 `less -p pattern` - This starts less at the first occurrence of the pattern specified.

+`less +F` displays new lines as they are appended to the file.
+Similar to [tail -f](tail.md)(https://www.linux.com/blog/tail-f-vs-less-f).
+You can stop following the end of the file by pressing `ctrl+c` and resume it by pressing `F`.
+[This can often be advantageous than the of tail command when watching the logs for example](https://www.linux.com/blog/tail-f-vs-less-f).

 ## Rersources used to create this document